 Here at Kiwi.com, we use Smartlook to verify bugs and issues that our customers report.
-It also helps us evaluate some of the A/B tests, and our UX research team uses it to understand customer behavior better.
+It also helps us evaluate A/B test results, and our UX research team uses it to understand customer behavior better.

-Smartlook is used mainly by testers on our quality assurance team.
-Our task is testing the Kiwi.com flight booking portal to improve user experience.
-We review bugs and user experience issues and report them to our development and UX teams.
+Testers on our quality assurance team mainly use Smartlook.
+Our task is testing the Kiwi.com flight booking portal to improve the user experience.
+We review bugs and user experience-related issues and report them to our development and UX teams.

-Other products weren’t able to record all visitors because they used visitor traffic sampling.
+Other products weren’t able to record all visitors because they relied on visitor traffic sampling.
 Smartlook was the only solution with always-on recording.
-It was also the only service able to record all elements of our complex website, such as, for example, our dynamic map for flight search.
+It was also the only service able to record all elements of our complex website, for example, our dynamic flight search map.